Last Updated: 8th November 2024

 7. Museum Educator or Education Coordinator

 If you love history or culture, consider becoming a museum educator or education coordinator.
 In this role, you’ll use your teaching skills to design and deliver educational programmes that bring exhibits to life for visitors of all ages.
+This role is one of many careers for ex-teachers that can provide a fulfilling alternative to the classroom.

 - Skills Required: Presentation, curriculum design, storytelling.